dnnyngyen/kimi-k2.5-system-analysis/README.md

 ```
 ---

-## Methodology

-Cleanroom extraction through the agent's own tools.
+**Methodology:** Cleanroom extraction through the agent's own tools.
 No authentication was bypassed.
 No binaries were decompiled.
 See [methodology.md](methodology.md) for details.

 ---